Luis tiene azúcar en la sangre.

 (Good morning, doctor.
 Here I bring to you Luis, because he is eating very much, and urinates too much.)
 Note: Observe the use of "muchísimo," instead of "mucho," to emphasize an even larger quantity.

-(What do you mean with to eat and urinate so much?)
+(What do you mean eating and urinating so much?)
 Note: The phrase "Que quiere decir?" or literally, "What do you want to say?" is the common idiomatic expression for, "What do you mean?" or "What exactly do you mean?"

 Sr. León: Es que no para de comer y beber líquidos en todo el día.

-(It is that he does not stop of eating and drinking liquids in all the day.)
+(It is that he does not stop eating and drinking liquids all day long.
+Literally, "in all the day.")
 Note: Observe how the infinitive is used for the gerund in English.
 In this case "comer" is translated as "eating."

 (Have you noticed if the boy is always tired, or if he is losing weight?)
 Note: "Ha notado" is the present perfect tense.